 On the other hand, a wholesaler spends money on producing goods that may not be paid for until months later.
 Sometimes, they may only receive payment upon a customer’s receipt of the product.
-If that product has to be shipped across the country, and then payment isn’t due until a month later, that business owner won’t have that cash for a fairly long time.
+If that product must be shipped across the country, and then payment isn’t due until a month later, that business owner won’t have that cash for a fairly long time.

 For example, one business owner may be completely fine with having $100,000 in unused cash, while another might consider that amount to be too much.
 That’s because it depends on how much you want to invest in growing your business.
 In this case, it’s not a matter of “right” or “wrong,” it’s just a personal preference.

 6. Operational Efficiency, Other Costs, and Payment Cycles

 Evaluating working capital needs will give you great insight into if your business is operating efficiently.
 Plus, you’ll gain clarity on where you need to cut back and where you can afford to spend surplus capital to grow your business.